Javascript is not enabled.

 Weigh the risks of side effects

-Despite reports of serious side effects, Levy says these medications have a pretty solid safety record.
+Despite reports of some serious side effects, Levy says these medications have a pretty solid safety record.
 (Some GLP-1 agonists have been around for nearly two decades.)

 Some of the side effects may not be a result of the drug but the weight loss itself — Levy says hair loss is “incredibly common” in people who lose a lot of weight — or they could be due to an underlying disease.
 Ozempic and Mounjaro are approved for diabetes, which is the most common known cause of gastroparesis (stomach paralysis), according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 In some studies, it affects up to half of people with type 1 and type 2 diabetes.